tomato42/marvin-toolkit/README.md

 In case the protocol you're testing requires a specific message length, change the length from 48 to the required length and add the 48 to the last set of probes.

+In case you're testing the TLS specific decoder, use also `valid_version` with length of 48, and the two bytes specifying correct protocol version (3, 3 for TLS 1.2).

 Use the following commands to generate them for the previously generated keys:
 ```